What Is an Air Oil Separator & Why Your Subaru Needs One - Crawford Performance

 Selecting the right Air Oil Separator is about more than just picking a brand; it’s about finding the perfect match for your specific Subaru and how you drive it.
 An AOS is a critical component for engine health, especially in a performance build, so you want to get this choice right the first time.
 The best AOS for a daily driven Forester XT will be different from one designed for a track-prepped STI.
 To make the best decision, you need to consider three key factors: your vehicle’s exact model and year, your performance goals, and whether you plan to install it yourself or have a professional handle it.
 Thinking through these points will ensure you invest in a part that delivers the protection and performance your engine deserves, keeping it running strong for years to come.

-Match the Part to Your Model and Year
+Finding the Right Fit for Your Model and Year

 The first rule of buying any performance part is ensuring it actually fits your car.
 Subaru engines and engine bays have changed quite a bit over the years, and an AOS is not a universal part.
 A kit designed for a 2004 WRX won’t have the right brackets or hose lengths for a 2022 model.
 Reputable manufacturers design model-specific kits to guarantee a perfect fit and proper function.
 For example, the Crawford Performance AOS was the original solution developed specifically for Subaru's unique oiling system challenges.
 When shopping, always use your vehicle’s model and year to filter your options.
 This ensures all mounting points line up, the hoses are correctly routed without kinks, and the system integrates seamlessly with your existing engine components.